NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

 ### Constructions

 The Constructions sub-tab lists construction objects that are in your model.
 You can drag additional constructions here from the library.
-Constructions download using the Online BCL window will appear in the library with a “BCL” flag.
+Constructions download using the Online BCL window will appear in the library with a "BCL" flag.

 A construction consists of one or more material layers.
 You can add materials by dragging them from My Model or the Library to the drop zone.
 You can only add new materials to the bottom which represents the inside of the wall.
-You can delete any material by clicking the “x” next to the name.
+You can delete any material by clicking the "x" next to the name.

  ![Constructions](../../img/create_model/constructions.png "Constructions")